pubnub/pubnub-mcp-server/resources/sdk_docs/dart_channel-groups.md

 ### Returns

-The listChannels() operation returns a ChannelGroupListChannelsResult with:
+ChannelGroupListChannelsResult:
 - channels (Set<String>) — Channels in the group.
 - name (String) — Channel group name.

 ## Remove channels from a channel group

-##### Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the Admin Portal.
+Requires Stream Controller add-on enabled for your key in the Admin Portal.

 Removes channels from a channel group.

 ### Method(s)

-Use the following method in the Dart SDK:

 ```
 `1pubnub.channelGroups.removeChannels(